Compile7/compile7.github.io/content/React-Server-components/index.md

 ## Benefit of React Server Component?
 - React Server components are not merged with the javascript bundle, which means it is never downloaded by the browser.
-- Keep the interactive state on the cline side components and move static and render-only components to the server side, which reduces the bundle size also.
+- Moving static and render-only components to the server while keeping interactive state on the client side minimises bundle size and boosts performance.
 - Server components can access server-side resources like databases and filesystem
 - Server components can also read GraphQL queries.

-## React Server Components limitations
+## Limitations of React Server Component

-React Server components are rendered on the server side, so they have certain limitations:
+React Server components g=have some limitations because it render on the server side:

--   Server components need more resources and can be expensive since all the processing is done on the server.
+-   Server components require more resources and can be costly as all processing is done on the server.
--   For complex applications, the high number of server requests can slow down the site.
+-   A site may take longer to load when there are more server queries due to complicated applications.
 -   Setting up server components can be complicated and tedious

 ## How is That Different from Server Side Rendering?

 When using SSR in React applications, you send HTML to the client and then load up all the React application javascript.
-The user can do nothing with your application until Javascript is downloaded.
+While Javascript is downloading, the user cannot interact with your application.
 In SSR, all of the components are still on the client side.
 SSR is only used once for the initial rendering.

-React Server components are not rendered as HTML but as specially formatted that streamed to the client.
+React Server components aren't displayed as HTML, but rather as specifically structured content that streams to the client.
 They fetch some data from the backend and render these components after binding the fetched data.
 Whenever these components need to be rerendered, they are fetched from the server and merged into the existing one.
 At this time, the Client state is preserved even we are fetching parts of the view from the server

 ## Conclusion
 React Server components is a very exciting feature that may change the way of writing React application as they enable to import of packages without impacting the client's bundle size.